gaehlerm/SoftwareEngineering/README.md

 Like this you segregated the interface and you don't have to import the `BigClass`.

 ## Dependency Inversion Principle

+"High-level modules should not depend on low-level modules" - ?

 Dependency Inversion Principle (DIP) is a technique used in languages as C++ and Java to reduce the compilation times considerably.
 The files in your project include each other and form a tree.
 The so-called dependency tree.
 The main function is at its root.
 The leaves of the tree are low level functions of your code and other libraries, as we have learned in the chapter on levels of abstraction.
 The main function is the root.